-Probate Law & Estate Planning Attorneys
+Probate Lawyer & Estate Planning Attorneys CT

 Our office assists clients in the Meriden, Wallingford, Cheshire, Middletown, and surrounding areas with all of their estate planning needs and end-of-life preparations.
 Our probate practice group is led by Attorney Brian Mahon.

 for a consultation

 “Brian Mahon has been our attorney for over thirty years.
 He has represented us in several real estate closings, prepared our wills, and has advised us as to the proper insurances to protect us against any claims.
 We have always known Brian to be conscientious and highly principled.”

 — Jane C., Wallingford, CT

 Probate Law deals with the drafting of last will and testament documents, powers of attorney, living wills, assisting the families of deceased individuals to carry out the instructions detailed in wills and to handle the Probate Court proceedings.
 Attorney Mahon is in the unique position of having been a member of the Connecticut bar for over 40 years and serving as the Judge of Probate of the District of Meriden since 2004.
 His position as a practicing lawyer and Probate Judge gives him a distinct perspective on the importance of end-of-life planning, and gives him the knowledge to cater to your estate planning needs.